promised-ai/redpoll-website/content/blog/ds-death-spiral.md

         <img src="/img/workflows/standard-09.png" style="max-width: 250px;">
     </div>
     <div class="col-xs-12 col-sm col-right">
-        <p>Now, you discover, it does not work (for whatever definition of "work"), because things rarely work on the first try.
-So you tweak the model or select a different model entirely.</p>
+        <p style="font-size:150%;">Now, you discover, it does not work adequately, because things rarely work on the first try.</br></br>So you tweak the model or select a different model entirely.</p>
     </div>
 </div>